This post contains affiliate links.

 Assembly

 Thaw the dough completely on a couple of long sheets of plastic wrap on the counter (this plastic wrap will make it much easier to roll everything up later).
-“Glue” the two sheets of pastry together on one end to make a large single rectangle.
+“Glue” the two pastry sheets together on one end to make a large single rectangle.

 Spread half of the mushroom paste across the rectangle pastry, leaving a clean 1-inch border on all sides.